 NHL is further grouped by how the cells look under the microscope, what type of white blood cell it originates from, and whether there are certain DNA changes in the tumor cells themselves.

 Symptoms depend on what area of the body is affected by the cancer and how fast the cancer is growing.

 Symptoms may include:

-Coughing or shortness of breath may occur if the cancer affects the thymus gland or lymph nodes in the chest, which may put pressure on the windpipe (trachea) or other airways.
+- Coughing or shortness of breath if the cancer affects the thymus gland or lymph nodes in the chest, putting pressure on the windpipe (trachea) or its branches

 The doctor will perform a physical exam and check body areas with lymph nodes to feel if they are swollen.